 The one thing I would like to note is that when I started this post, I immediately went into the kitchen and made myself a cup of Christmas tea and put on some Christmas carols to put myself in the right frame of mind.

 Sometimes adding a little Christmas to your environment can be as simple as the right music and a nice cup of tea.
 Inexpensive ideas for Christmas decorating will get you started on making your surroundings as cozy as you long to be.

-Since you love to Christmas, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 12,000 like-minded souls.
+Since you found this article on Creative Inexpensive Christmas Decorations, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 65,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

 Inexpensive Christmas Decorations #1 – Christmas Candy Canes

 Who doesn’t love the sight of candy canes?
 I know I do.
 They add such a nostalgic touch to Christmas home decor.